MontyTRC89/TombEngine/README.md

 # Compiling TombEngine
 To compile TEN, ensure you have installed:
 - Microsoft Visual Studio
-- TombEditor (if you would like to create and test levels)
+- Tomb Editor (if you would like to create and test levels)

 Steps:
 1) Clone the repository to your GitHub Desktop